Acid–base titration: Indicator choice

+These indicators are essential tools in chemistry and biology, aiding in the determination of a solution's acidity or alkalinity through the observation of colour transitions.
+The table below serves as a reference guide for these indicator choices, offering insights into the pH ranges and colour transformations associated with specific indicators:

+Phenolphthalein is widely recognized as one of the most commonly used acid-base indicators in chemistry.
+Its popularity is because of its effectiveness in a broad pH range and its distinct colour transitions.
+Its sharp and easily detectable colour changes makes phenolphthalein a valuable tool for determining the endpoint of acid-base titrations, as a precise pH change signifies the completion of the reaction.

 When a weak acid reacts with a weak base, the equivalence point solution will be basic if the base is stronger and acidic if the acid is stronger.
 If both are of equal strength, then the equivalence pH will be neutral.
 However, weak acids are not often titrated against weak bases because the colour change shown with the indicator is often quick, and therefore very difficult for the observer to see the change of colour.

 The point at which the indicator changes colour is called the endpoint.
 A suitable indicator should be chosen, preferably one that will experience a change in colour (an endpoint) close to the equivalence point of the reaction.

+In addition to the wide variety of indicator solutions, pH papers, crafted from paper or plastic infused with combinations of these indicators, serve as a practical alternative.
+The pH of a solution can be estimated by immersing a strip of pH paper into it and matching the observed colour to the reference standards provided on the container.

+Overshot titration

+Overshot titrations are a common phenomenon, and refer to a situation where the volume of titrant added during a chemical titration exceeds the amount required to reach the equivalence point.
+This excess titrant leads to an outcome where the solution becomes slightly more alkaline or over-acidified.

+Overshooting the equivalence point can occur due to various factors, such as errors in burette readings, imperfect reaction stoichiometry, or issues with endpoint detection.
+The consequences of overshot titrations can affect the accuracy of the analytical results, particularly in quantitative analysis.

+Researchers and analysts often employ corrective measures, such as back-titration and using more precise titration techniques, to mitigate the impact of overshooting and obtain reliable and precise measurements.
+Understanding the causes, consequences, and solutions related to overshot titrations is crucial in achieving accurate and reproducible results in the field of chemistry.

 Mathematical analysis: titration of weak acid

+For calculating concentrations, an ICE table can be used.
+ICE stands for initial, change, and equilibrium.

 The pH of a weak acid solution being titrated with a strong base solution can be found at different points along the way.
 These points fall into one of four categories: